3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | minvalue | ST\_Number | _0.0_ | Specifies how the minimal possible value of a channel in this image is interpreted as output. |
 | maxvalue | ST\_Number | _1.0_ | Specifies how the maximal possible value of a channel in this image is interpreted as output. |

-Each \<image3dsheet> element has one property which MUST be present.
+Each \<image3dsheet> element has one required attribute.
 The path property determines the part name (i.e. path) of the 2D image data (see chapter 6 of the Materials & Properties Extension specification for more information).

-If `minvalue` is not explcicitly specified, the `minvalue` acts of the enclosing \<image3dsheet>-element must be used for this \<image3dsheet>.
-If `maxvalue` is not explcicitly specified, the `maxvalue` acts of the enclosing \<image3dsheet>-element must be used for this \<image3dsheet>.
+The `minvalue` and `maxvalue` determine how the minamal and maximal value of any channel within the referenced PNG-file shall be interpreted.
+Channel values inbetween must be linearly interpolated.
+Specifying different `minvalue` and `maxvalue`-attributes for different \<image3dsheet>s is optional, but allows producers to more efficiently encode values in different regions of an object.

 ## 3.3.
 Channel from Image3D